 Arrange a Class Visit

-We host afternoon visits between the hours of 11:00 and 3:00.
-We will work with the schedule of individual schools to arrange a time that best fits their needs.
+We host afternoon visits between the hours of 11:30 and 2:30.
+We will work with the schedule of individual schools to arrange a time that best fits their needs in the afternoon.
 Typically, an afternoon visit will last 2 to 2.5 hours and students spend approximately 25 minutes completing each activity.
-The activities run smoothly with 20-25 students each, so we are able to handle approximately 125 visiting students, divided into five groups, in one afternoon.
-We also have space available should you need for students to pack lunches and eat after arriving at our building.
+The activities run smoothly with approximately 15-20 students each, so we are able to handle approximately 80 visiting students, divided into four groups, in one afternoon.
+We ask that students eat lunch prior to arrival.
+Bus parking is available.

-If you are interested in arranging a visit, please contact the SWVGS Guidance Counselor by email or phone.
+If you are interested in arranging a visit, please contact Rebecca Phillips by email or phone.
 We look forward to hosting your students for a fun afternoon of math and science exploration.
 We hope to work with you to arrange a visit.

 Example Activities